 As a condition of receiving a grant, grantees agree to submit a written self-evaluation one year from the application date.
-It is a candid appraisal of achievements and challenges, and a financial progress report for the project.
+It is a candid appraisal of achievements, challenges and lessons learned for the project.
 The report is provided to advisory committees for their review and becomes part of the grant consideration process for all future applications.

-Grantees should download and SAVE each of the two documents shown below:
+Grantees should download and SAVE the document shown below:

-- Progress Report (DOC, 48KB) (two pages) form may be saved for further editing, printing or archiving.
+Progress Report (DOC, 32.8KB) (two pages) form may be saved for further editing, printing or archiving.
 Download the document, then "Save As".

-If you are unable to access these documents, please call 508-755-0980 to receive them by email or as a paper copy.
+If you are unable to access this document, please call 508-755-0980 to receive it by email or as a paper copy.